Center for Teaching and Learning Excellence

 What is Turnitin and how do I use it?

-Turnitin is both a stand-alone website and an Edvance360 integrated application for plagiarism prevention and detection.
+Turnitin is both a stand-alone website and a Blackboard integrated application for plagiarism prevention and detection.
 Turnitin checks submitted papers again 20+ billion web pages, 220+ million student papers, and library databases and publications.
 The Turnitin “Originality Report” shows how much of the student’s paper matches content in the Turnitin databases and allows instructors to easily see how much of the paper is unoriginal.
-For training on the Edvance360 Turnitin integration, contact the CTLE at 423-869-6286.
-For assistance with the Turnitin website and using Turnitin with SEWS, contact the Director of the QEP at 423-869-6397.

 Where are LMU computer labs located?

 Business Education Building 117

 Business Education Building 213